paulb00th/galapagos/content/en/our-diving/our-diving.md

 Learn more about our [EFR course](https://www.padi.com/courses/efr)

-If you would like to book our EFR course please [Contact Us](/contact)
+If you would like to book our EFR course, please [Contact Us](/contact)

 {{< image-row images="img/our-diving/EFR1.png,img/our-diving/EFR2.png,img/our-diving/EFR3.png" paddingTop="10px" >}}